-Federal Managers' Financial Integrity Act (FMFIA) of 1982
+Federal Managers' Financial Integrity Act (FMFLA) of 1982

-In accordance with the FMFIA, MSPB has established an internal management control system to ensure that: (1) obligations and costs comply with applicable law; (2) assets are safeguarded against waste, loss, unauthorized use, or misappropriation; (3) revenues and expenditures are properly recorded and accounted for; and (4) expenditures are being made in accordance with the agency's mission and they are achieving their intended results.
+In accordance with the FMFIA, MSPB has established an internal management control system to ensure that: (1) obligations and costs comply with applicable law; (2) assets are safeguarded against waste, loss, unauthorized use, or misappropriation; (3) revenues and expenditures are properly recorded and accounted; and (4) expenditures are made in accordance with the mission and are achieving their intended results.
 Federal Financial Management Improvement Act (FFMIA) of 1996

-The purpose of the FFMIA is to advance Federal financial management by ensuring that Federal financial management systems provide accurate, reliable, and timely financial management information to managers.
+The purpose of the FFMIA is to advance Federal financial management by ensuring that Federal financial management systems provide accurate, reliable, and timely financial management information to the government's managers.
 The intent and the requirements of this Act go well beyond the directives of the CFO Act and the Government Management Reform Act of 1994 (GMRA) to publish audited financial reports.